- Bekijk op kaart

 (028) 7938 6235

 The house has large, elegant reception rooms with high ceilings and beautiful plasterwork.
 A gravel path leads from the house through pleasure grounds and wildflower meadows to the Victorian Walled Garden.
-The central location 35 minutes from Belfast and 45 minutes form Derry/Londonderry, and half an hour from Coleraine and Cookstown, makes it an ideal venue for visits, weddings and events.
+The central location 35 minutes from Belfast and 55 minutes form Derry/Londonderry, and half an hour from Coleraine and Cookstown, makes it an ideal venue for visits, conferences, weddings and events.